ldijkman/randomnerd_esp32_wifi_manager/README.md

 people have problems with what to fill in on ip gateway and subnetmask fields

-should b possible to first boot dhcp after connect store ip/gate/sub restart/reboot and use read ip/gate/sub data and start with fixed ip
+should b possible to first boot dhcp after connect store ip/gate/sub restart/reboot and use read ip/gate/sub data and start with fixed ip == autoconnect 2.0?

 Esp32 alexa i2s mic/speaker https://youtu.be/re-dSV_a0tM